jonathantsang/lss/README.md

 - get swept (lose 4 in a row)
 - Tank on purpose (lose on purpose)
 - bortnite (I'm a ninja)
+- BRINGITON
+- play the entire game in tank controls
+- sellout